charbelnehme/case-study/README.md

 * [Prospa](https://prospa.com.au "Prospa"), and
 * [Zip Business](https://zip.co "Zip Business")

-The customer-centric Code supports small business borrowers by giving them a tool (the SMART Box™) to easily compare different online lenders’ small business loan product pricing, using several metrics standardised in calculation and presentation and providing a clear and concise loan summary sheet before a loan is accepted so they can see the key features of a product.
+The AFIA Code supports small business borrowers by giving them a tool (the SMART Box™) to compare different online lenders’ small business loan product pricing, using several metrics standardised in calculation and presentation, and providing a concise loan summary sheet before a loan is accepted, so they can see the key features of a product.

 <img align="center" src="images/Smartbox_1.PNG">